AndrewJBateman/ionic-react-lists/README.md

 ## Status & To-Do List

-- Status: Working app
+- Status: Working app, run successfully on an Android mobile device
-- To-Do: Create build file.
-Complete tutorial
+- To-Do: Use to develop a more complex app

 ## Inspiration